 Stories can be a way for humans to feel that we have control over the world.
 They allow people to see patterns where there is chaos, meaning where there is randomness.
 Humans are inclined to see narratives where there are none because it can afford meaning to our lives—a form of existential problem-solving.

+Dr Ramesh Manocha MBBS BSc (med) PhD is a GP, educator and researcher.
+His PhD was completed at the Royal Hospital for Women and focused on the scientific evaluation of meditation and the mental silence experience.
 Ramesh is currently a senior lecturer at the Department of Psychiatry at Sydney University and is also the founder and convenor of Generation Next, a national circuit of professional development seminars for education, health and welfare professionals.